SAP/ui5-typescript/README.md

 ### How to test in TypeScript?
-This topic is not covered by samples and documentation yet.
-While using qunit is straightforward, the OPA APIs cause a few difficulties for which suitable solutions are still being worked on.
+How to write tests is documented in the [`testing` branch of the "Hello World" sample app](https://github.com/SAP-samples/ui5-typescript-helloworld/tree/testing).
+While using qunit is straightforward, the OPA APIs cause a few difficulties for which aa easier usage is still being worked on.

 ### How to profit from TypeScript even when doing plain JavaScript development?
 The "js-with-typescript-support" branch of the "ui5-cap-event-app" project contains an extensive [guide how to add TypeScript-based benefits to an existing JavaScript app](https://github.com/SAP-samples/ui5-cap-event-app/blob/js-with-typescript-support/README.md) without actually switching to TypeScript development.